 Local merchants could connect to Mi Rewards quickly and easily, through a single API – regardless of the POS system they used.
 It’s a simple integration that cuts cost, complexity and compliance headaches.
 An added benefit of Fidel’s API is the spending insight available to merchants, allowing them to be more strategic about the rewards they offer, further supporting increased income generation.

 “Local businesses now have a better understanding of the types of people spending money in their stores, what they’re spending money on, and what the economic impact of that is,” Colin explains.
 “With spend data, they’re able to measure the impact of different approaches and create loyalty by offering more relevant and timely rewards.”
 Not to mention, there’s no need for staff training or additional software installations.

 For users, enrolling in Mi Rewards is fast and easy.
 Users simply download the app, add their payment card of choice and start automatically earning rewards every time they shop.
 Users don’t need to identify themselves every time they spend to earn points and receive real-time notifications of rewards or points earned.

 “Fidel have provided fantastic ongoing support for the project which has enabled us to quickly test this new smart city rewards programme.
 The data generated from this card-linked programme enables a new understanding of how consumers interact with cities!”

-Following the success of the Perth programme, Colin is now rolling out card-linked loyalty to hundreds of other Business Improvement Districts across the UK, starting with Gloucester and Enniskillen.
-“Fidel has provided fantastic ongoing support for the project which has enabled us to quickly test this new smart city rewards programme.
-The data generated from this card-linked programme enables a new understanding of how consumers interact with cities” says Colin.
-“We’ve got a model that works”.
+Asked about the working relationship with Fidel’s team, Colin explained: “Fidel has provided fantastic ongoing support for the project which has enabled us to quickly test our smart town and city rewards programme.
+The data generated from this card-linked programme enables a new understanding of how consumers interact with towns and cities.”